beercss/beercss/docs/SETTINGS.md

   --font-icon: "Material Symbols Outlined";
 }

-/* To download only the icons used in page, add the suffix "Auto" */ :root {
+/* To download only the icons used in page, add the prefix "*" */ :root {
-  --font-icon: "Material Symbols Outlined Auto";
+  --font-icon: "*Material Symbols Outlined";
 }
 ```